-In my quest for health, I have learned that the flora residing in my digestive tract can have an impact on my health.
-Live and active Probiotics, like those active cultures found in Activia yogurt, are fundamental building blocks for a healthy gut and a healthy gut can be an integral part of overall health and well-being.
-I’ll explain.
+In my quest for health, I’ve learned that the bacteria residing in my digestive tract can have an impact on my health.
+Live and active probiotics are fundamental building blocks for a healthy gut, and a healthy gut can be an integral part of overall health and well-being.

 2. The Milk Matrix

 Consuming your probiotics through food may help the bacteria survive through the digestive tract.
-Activia with its exclusive probiotic Bifidobacterium Lactis DN-173 010/CNCM I-2494 has been studied and shown to survive through the digestive tract in sufficient numbers.
 The components in dairy, or the “milk matrix” as it is sometimes called, help protect the beneficial bacteria from stomach acid so they are able to make it to the colon.

-Probiotic foods and drinks taste fantastic!
-I love starting my day with yogurt or milk kefir in a smoothie or topped with granola and fruit.
-Activia yogurt also makes a great snack, as do pickled veggies.
 When I’m in the mood for a refreshing drink, I’ll reach for kombucha or water kefir.
 I love cooking up tempeh, which is made with fermented soy beans, and using miso (fermented soy bean paste) to flavor sauces and broths.
-It’s possible to include probiotic foods with every meal.
-You probably need to add kimchi or sauerkraut to your buddha bowl.
-Just sayin’.

-Food contains nutrients like protein, vitamins, minerals, healthy fat, fiber, etc. Consuming a balanced diet which includes leafy greens, whole grains, and fruits and veggies is a great way to feed yourself as well as some of your gut bacteria.
-Some foods contain undigestible carbohydrates which function as probiotics or food for your gut bacteria.
-Examples include, bananas, Jerusalem artichokes and garlic.
+Food contains nutrients like protein, vitamins, minerals, healthy fat, fiber, etc. Consuming a balanced diet which includes leafy greens, whole grains, and fruits and veggies is a great way to feed yourself, while taking in a good source of probiotics and the prebiotic fibers that gut bacteria loves to eat.

 What’s your favorite way to add probiotics into your day?9